dnthem/order-management/README.md

     VITE_ORIGIN=http://localhost:5173/
    ```

+# **Features:**
+- Create, edit, delete, and view orders, products, and customers.
+- View order history for a specific day.
+- Generate various statistics, such as total sales and top items sold.

 # **Usage:**
 1. **Menu Page:** To manage items or products, use the following options:
    - Click on the `Add` button in the top-right corner to create a new item or product.